Divorce and Depression Therapy in West Palm Beach, FL

 This pattern often develops as a way to protect yourself from disappointment, criticism, or the fear of falling short.
 Yet the harder you push to avoid these feelings, the more trapped and drained you can become, leaving your mood low and your energy depleted.

-This might sound familiar if you’re struggling with depression:
+This might sound familiar if you’re struggling with depression and grief from the end of a relationship:

-You feel restless, tense, or on edge without a clear reason
+You feel restless, tense, lonely, or on edge without fully understanding why

 We explore the underlying beliefs, fears, and self-criticism that contribute to low mood, hopelessness, and overwhelm.
 You’ll learn to stay grounded even when emotions feel heavy, to respond to challenges with self-compassion, and to rebuild a sense of purpose and balance in daily life.